microsoft/ML-For-Beginners/7-TimeSeries/1-Introduction/README.md

 🎓 **Time series forecasting**

 Time series forecasting is the use of a model to predict future values based on patterns displayed by previously gathered data as it occurred in the past.
-While it is possible to use regression models to explore time series data, with time, indices as x variables on a plot, such data is best analyzed using special types of models.
+While it is possible to use regression models to explore time series data, with time indices as x variables on a plot, such data is best analyzed using special types of models.

 Time series data is a list of ordered observations, unlike data that can be analyzed by linear regression.
 The most common one is ARIMA, an acronym that stands for "Autoregressive Integrated Moving Average".